 2.2 Real-Time Tracking System with ML

-The front-facing camera employs vision tracking to capture eye movements, gaze direction, and fixation points, while the top-down camera and haptic system monitor hand positioning.
+The real-time operator tracking system comprises two Logitech HD cameras.
+The front-facing camera employs vision tracking to capture eye movements, gaze direction, and fixation points.
+The eye-tracking module captures gaze fixations, saccade patterns, and visual dwell time on simulated ultrasound images.
+These metrics serve as proxies for attentional focus and cognitive engagement.
+Eye data are analyzed using Python-based gaze parsing algorithms, and output is synchronized with hand motion and force feedback signals to generate a full temporal-spatial profile of the procedure.
+The top-down camera and haptic system monitor hand positioning.
+Hand tracking leverages MediaPipe and OpenCV libraries to capture the position, orientation, and velocity of the needle-driving hand.
+Metrics such as insertion angle, path curvature, and motion smoothness are continuously recorded.
 Hand tracking is utilized to assess needle trajectory and transrectal US (TRUS) probe manipulation.
 Figure 1 shows the top-down camera’s output as well as the iris tracking from the front-facing camera.
 These data streams are integrated with the haptic system to generate real-time simulated US images, depicting needle motion and prostate deformation.
 This comprehensive data representation replicates the information typically available to an operator during BT procedures, facilitating comparative analysis between trainees and experts to identify areas for improvement.